philipturner/ue5-nanite-macos/README.md

 >
 > In other words: decouple the HW/SW rasterization from the storage of triangle/instance ID.

-Next, I'm going to read over all source code in the Nanite directory, C++ and HLSL.
-I listed how many lines of code this is below:
+Now, I'm reading the source code directly related to Nanite.
+This is how many lines of code I will read:
 - Headers: ??? lines
 - C++ Source: ??? lines
 - Shaders: ??? lines